lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 }
 ```

-As you can see the complexity of this code is linear in the longest path from an attribute node to the root and it finds the minimum average number of children (unique values) of the current attribute under any ancestor attribute in the current f-tree.
+The complexity of the above pseudocode is linear in the longest path from an attribute node to the root and it finds the minimum average number of children (unique values) of the current attribute under any ancestor attribute in the current f-tree.

 The maximum amount of children (unique values) of any attribute under any other attribute is the amount its unique values since we have unique values in our union nodes.

 ### Calculate averages

 The previous algorithm that estimates factorization size assumes existence of the averages _XuY_ for each pair of attributes in the same hyperedge (relation/dependency).
-I implemented a function that calculates this but it is trivial and very code-specific to be included in the thesis so I will only  provide a pseudocode for it.
+I implemented a function that calculates this but it is code-specific to be included in the thesis so I will only provide a pseudocode for it showing the idea behind it.

 The function returns a two-dimensional matrix with size (N x N), where is the number of attributes.
-Matrix[X][Y] corresponds to the notation I used above, XuY which means that cell located at row X and column Y has the average number of children (unique values) among all unions of attribute X which are located below each value of the attribute Y.
+Matrix[X][Y] corresponds to the notation I used above, XuY, which means that cell located at row X and column Y has the average number of children (unique values) among all unions of attribute X which are located below each value of the attribute Y.

 ```
 // @fTree: the factorization tree used for the representation '@fRep'